HMS Victoria (1887): 1892 grounding

 On 29 January 1892, Victoria ran aground at Snipe Point near Platea on the Greek coast.
 Platea had been selected as a convenient friendly port for British ships to use as a base for exercises with torpedoes and mines, and each ship of the Mediterranean Fleet would go there in turn during the winter.
-Torpedoes would be launched from fast moving ships in real battle conditions, but it was desirable to practice this in relatively shallow waters so that the torpedoes could be recovered afterwards (they were supposed to float once their motors stopped but sometimes sank).
+Torpedoes would be launched from fast-moving ships in real battle conditions, but it was desirable to practise this in relatively shallow waters so that the torpedoes could be recovered afterwards (they were supposed to float once their motors stopped, but sometimes sank).
 Captain Bourke had appreciated the potential difficulties of operating his ship in shallow waters, and had ordered a crew to set out a buoy offshore at the place where the water shoaled to 60 ft.
 But the crew missed the shallowest point, and Victoria grounded on the rocky shoal at 9 kn and stuck fast.
-The fore end of the ship ended up 7 ft higher out of the water than would be normal as momentum drove it up onto the shoal.
+The fore end of the ship ended up 7 ft higher out of the water than would be normal, as momentum drove it up onto the shoal.
 The ship's bottom was damaged, and three compartments flooded.
 The stern, however, was still in 66 ft of water.
 Admiral Tryon was notified and departed for the scene in Surprise, also ordering a dockyard tug Sampson with pumping equipment and hawsers.
 Hecla – a torpedo-depot ship – was already at Platea and made two attempts to tow Victoria free.
 These failed, but she assisted with laying anchors to hold the rear of the ship steady until further help could arrive.
 Phaeton, Edinburgh, Dreadnought, Scout and Humber were also called to the scene.

 Victoria was lightened by removing 1253 LT, including 475 LT of coal thrown overboard.
 The leaks were patched up by creating temporary bulkheads and using timber and Portland cement to block holes.
 Dreadnought and Edinburgh each had hawsers attached to Victoria so they could pull astern.
 Sampson was lashed alongside so that she could pull backwards, and Victoria's own engines were run astern.
 This was sufficient to move the ship, and she was refloated on the evening of 4 February.
 The ship proceeded to the new Hamilton Dock in Malta for repairs, being the first ship to use it.
 The hull plating was ripped and torn for a distance of 70 ft, with some plates being folded into 'S' shapes, although the mild steel bent rather than cracked.
 Repairs were completed in time for the summer fleet cruise in May.